ghsioux/ghsioux.github.io/_posts/2023-01-10-ghes-azure-gitops.md

 At this point, my GitHub Enterprise Server instance is deployed in Azure and ready to be used (or well, to be set up if it's the first boot :)
 ![GHES first boot](/assets/images/2023-01-03-ghes-azure-gitops/ghes_first_boot.png "GHES first boot")

+Now that the deployment is done, we want to ensure the infrastructure is always in line with the Terraform code.
+Indeed, unwanted changes might occur in the infrastructure along time, like the VM being deleted manually or the DNS name being updated.
+This is where the `tf-drift.yml` workflow comes into play.

-Finally the `tf-drift.yml` workflow is triggered every day to detect drifts between the desired and the currently deployed infrastructure.
+This workflow is triggered every day to detect drifts between the desired (i.e. the Terraform code) and the currently deployed infrastructure.
 If drifts are detected, the workflow will open a new issue, and I'll receive a [notification from GitHub](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#about-custom-notifications):
 ![the drift issue](/assets/images/2023-01-03-ghes-azure-gitops/drift.png "The drift issue")

 ## 4 - The end